 “Challenges are gifts that force us to search for a new centre of gravity.
 Don’t fight them.
 Just find a new way to stand.”
 Oprah Winfrey

 Karma is a simple concept or principle, an objective process; cause and effect, we simply reap what we sow.
 And so it was (and is) for me.
 Although I do not take responsibility for their behaviour, I do take responsibility for my own.
-I did keep my end of the bargain and worked diligently to produce and to promote my work to the best of my ability, delivering everything I promised.
-However, I learned a valuable lesson about the law of attraction and self worth, about not having the courage to ‘speak out’ sooner, or to stand up for and believe in the value of my work and effort; our interaction should have ended when they glibly confessed to loosing my drawings, after the first missed deadline, or when my gut screamed anxious warnings within me.
-I allowed my self-doubt and sense of feeling small to obscure my better judgement.
+I did keep my end of the bargain and worked diligently to produce and promote my work to the best of my ability, delivering everything I promised.
+I learned a valuable lesson, though, about the law of attraction and self worth, about not having the courage to ‘speak out’ sooner, or to stand up for and believe in the value of my effort and ability.
+Our interaction should have ended when they glibly confessed to loosing my drawings, after the first missed publication deadline, or when my gut screamed anxious warnings within me.
+Yet, I allowed my self-doubt and sense of feeling small to obscure my better judgement.

 Good publishers respect their readers as well as their authors and produce books that people want to ‘own’, add to their collection, read and keep to re-read and lend to friends and family.

-Dice shaken and thrown, I landed on the square that sent me back to ‘go’ (and some); so my search began again, this time, though, I found the courage to seek a publisher ‘I deserve’ and not one ‘good enough for me’.
+Dice shaken and thrown, I landed on the square that sent me back to ‘go’ (and some).
+My search began again.
+This time, though, I found the courage to seek a publisher ‘I deserve’ and not one ‘good enough for me’.
 Oprah is right when she says, “You get in life what you have the courage to ask for.”

 I signed a contract in the summer of 2017 with Inner Traditions, Bear & Company, a well established professional American ‘eco-friendly’ (determined not to let my previous experience shatter all my belief) publisher with a proven track record for delivering well presented books in my genre, among others (as their catalogue testifies).